domesticatedviking/TextyMcSpeechy/docs/using_custom_voices_in_home_assistant_os.md

 ## Install Piper add-on and Wyoming protocol integration
  1. Install the Piper Add-on (Settings > Addons > click ADD-ON STORE button > search for Piper.)
- 2. Install the Wyoming protocol integration (Settings > Devices & Services > Integrations > Click ADD INTEGRATION BUTTON > Wyoming Protocol).
+ 2. Install the Wyoming protocol integration (Settings > Devices & Services > Integrations > Click ADD INTEGRATION BUTTON > search for Wyoming Protocol).
  3. When prompted by Wyoming Protocol for host and port, you can use `core-piper` for `host` and `10200` for `port`
     - `core-piper` is the hostname provided by the piper add-on's docker container.
 You can also use the ip address of the machine running the docker container.
     - `10200` is the default port for Piper.
 Change it as needed.